Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 * **Program Analysis**

-Through DeclareLaunchArgument, three parameters, background_r, g, and b, were declared, with default values set for these parameters.
-Then, the launch task of the turtlesim node was described through Node, injecting these three parameters into the node parameters using LaunchConfiguration.
+Through `DeclareLaunchArgument`, three parameters, background_r, g, and b, were declared, with default values set for these parameters.
+Then, the launch task of the `turtlesim` node was described through Node, injecting these three parameters into the node parameters using `LaunchConfiguration`.
 This generates a launch file with parameter definitions.
 By using the launch file, you can dynamically set the background color parameter to control the background color of the turtle simulator.

 <img class="common_img" src="../_static/media/chapter_9/section_15/media/image35.png"  />